-Once this final step is confirmed, the workstation's VPN configuration is transferred onto the USB drive.
+Once you confirm this final step, the workstation's VPN configuration will be transferred onto the USB drive.

 It remains enabled for as long as the USB drive is inserted.
 When the VPN USB drive is removed, the VPN Client will revert to an empty VPN configuration.